Designing a great API

 Code First

-So for the first few weeks of that project we didn’t write any of the code that would in fact become Code First.
+For the first few weeks of that project we didn’t write any of the code that would in fact become Code First.

 Instead we decided who our user was — in this case a C# developer who likes writing code, knows LINQ and some database concepts but doesn’t know Entity Framework as people who did were already using Model First or Database First.

-Then we wrote tiny sample apps and tried to find simpler and simpler ways to describe them in code.
+Then we wrote tiny sample app configurations and tried to find simpler and simpler ways to describe them in code.
 We’d often start on a whiteboard with a scenario and write the complete mapping.
 We’d then try and find conventions that would remove the need for most of it and then try to write succinct code to configure the rest.
 As the newest guy to the team I’d fight to keep EF terms away from the main API surface in order to reduce that barrier to entry and help drive adoption.

-Finally we’d hit the computer and develop stub classes and methods to make samples compile and let us try the IntelliSense.
+Finally we’d hit the computer and develop stub C# classes and methods to make samples compile and let us try the IntelliSense.
 This isn’t always necessary but if you want to develop a fluent API or provide lots of type-safety such as Code First’s relationship mapping it’s highly recommended.

 We finally ended up with succinct code like this with IntelliSense guiding you along the way and preventing you from even being able to specify invalid combinations.
 The HasMany prompts the properties on Customer and it won’t show you WithRequired unless it is valid.
-In the case of Required to Required it will ensure that the WithRequired specified which end is principle and dependent.
+In the case of required-to-required it will ensure that the WithRequired specified which end is principle and dependent.
 In short it guides you through the process and results in highly readable code.

 Entity<Customer>().HasMany(c => c.Orders).WithRequired(o => o.Customer).WillCascadeOnDelete();